 • Films not selected for screening during the film festival may be chosen to screen during any pre and/or post festival event.
 The filmmaker will be notified of all screenings.

-• Films selected for any screenings (pre, during and post festival) will be shipped at the filmmaker’s expense in the exhibition format specified by the date set by DBFF.
+• Films selected for any screenings (pre, during and post festival) will be provided at the filmmaker’s expense in the exhibition format specified by the date set by DBFF.

 • Collegiate Filmmakers Only: With submission provide proof of student status at the time of production by sending copy of student ID or unofficial transcript showing enrollment in good standing to email@example.com.